 Scrooge’s mom died during childbirth, so his father resented him.
 When Scrooge was old enough — four or five — his old man sent Scrooge away to school in an attempt to get rid of the kid Forever and Ever.
 While he was a child the only friend Scrooge had was his Sister.
 His sister died giving birth to a son, who Scrooge resented forever and ever… the Nephew comes back later on in the story as a poor, but happy Dude.

 Scrooge, still a Christmas Lover despite everything but moving closer to the Dark Side, moves to the Big City and gets a job as a clerk of some kind.
-At this point he meets and gets engaged to Alice, a chick who thinks it’s a virtue to be poor.
+At this point he meets and gets engaged to Alice, someone who thinks it’s a virtue to be poor.
 She and Scrooge are very happy together for a few years.
 When Scrooge attains a certain level of success she breaks up with him… Scrooge says “[I’ve] struggled to be better than [I] was.”
 She says “you’ve changed, here’s the ring, fuck off.”

 At this point Scrooge swears off personal relationships except the one with his business partner, Jacob Marley.
 Years later, after being told Marley is not long for this earth, Scrooge tells his clerk there’s no point rushing to Jacob’s bedside because “we’ve all got to die, Cratchit”.